Australian Shepherd

 The breed today is a popular choice as a companion and family dog, becoming the 15th most popular dog in the United States in 2019.

-Here's a quick look at highlighting the key differences between Border Collies and Australian Shepherds:
+Here's a quick look at highlighting the key differences between Border Collie and Australian Shepherd:

 Aspect